righettod/ws-probing-shell/README.md

 python ws_probing_shell.py
  ```

-Type the following command to obtains the list of commands and help about them:
+Type the following command to obtains the list of available commands and help about them:

 ```
 .:Welcome to the WebSocket probing shell:.